 Hair loss can be a long and frustrating journey.
-But in post, I’ll share tips to make it a teeny weeny bit easier.
+So in this post, I’ll share tips to make it a teeny weeny bit easier.
 Hopefully.

 Emma’s ‘not a doctor’ disclaimer